 Slidell man allegedly tries to hire hit-man on business partner

-SLIDELL - A businessman turned himself in to authorities Wednesday after he attempted to hire a hitman on his business partner.
+SLIDELL - A businessman turned himself in to authorities Wednesday after he attempted to hire a hitman to kill his business partner.

-The St. Tammany Parish Sheriff's Office says 30-year-old Ahmad Slyyeh of Metairie tried to hire someone to murder the person who runs a business with in Slidell.
+The St. Tammany Parish Sheriff's Office says 30-year-old Ahmad Slyyeh of Metairie tried to hire someone to murder the person whom he runs a business with in Slidell.
 After meeting with Slyyeh, the alleged hitman informed authorities of the plan.

 Trending News

-Slyyeh turned himself in to the St. Tammany Parish Correctional Center on Tuesday.
-He has been booked on one charge of Solicitation for Murder.
+Slyyeh was booked into the St. Tammany Parish Correctional Center on Tuesday on one count of solicitation for murder.
 His bond was set at $225,000.

 More News